 The way you need to connect everything will obviously depend on the specific setup you have chosen.
 Usually, you will need to connect the AV receiver to your PC via HDMI or optical cable if possible.
 If not, you may need to connect your surround sound receiver to your monitor or TV on which you are playing and knowing which is right for you will depend on your specific setup.

-If you are playing on a console such as the PS4, you will want to use either the optical cable on the console (if it has one) or the HDMI cable, or once again you may need to use HDMI ARC or multiple HDMI cables going from the PS4 to the TV, and then from the TV to the AV receiver.
+If you are playing on a console, you will want to use either the optical cable on the console (if it has one) or the HDMI cable, or once again you may need to use HDMI ARC or multiple HDMI cables going from the console to the TV, and then from the TV to the AV receiver.
 You need to make sure your PC or console will support surround sound before you buy anything.

 5. Test It Out